Carter54git/SM64-Web-Port/README.md

-# Super Mario 64 — Web Edition
+# SM64 — Web Edition

-Browser-based port of Super Mario 64 for the Nintendo 64, delivered as a static site using WebAssembly and WebGL.
+Browser-based port of SM64 for the N64 64, delivered as a static site using WebAssembly and WebGL.
 The game loads on demand after the start screen and runs without a native install.

 ## Features